Pyrokahd/Fenecon-Solar-Dashboard/README.md

 ```

 # Troubleshooting
-If the dashboard server is not running after 5 minutes, remove the docker container running it (see section **Other info**).
+If the dashboard server is not running after 5 minutes, remove the docker container running it (see section **Some docker commands**).
 Then recreate and run the container with the docker run command in the installation guide.

 If this doesn't help you can check if the csv file has been generated or not (section **file storage**).
 If there is a csv file then the server should run unless the connection is somehow prevented.